pybind/pybind11/docs/advanced/functions.rst

 the nurse object is not a pybind11-registered type and does not support weak references, an exception will be thrown.

+If you use an incorrect argument index, you will get a ``RuntimeError`` saying ``Could not activate keep_alive!``.
+You should review the indices you're using.

 Consider the following example: here, the binding code for a list append operation ties the lifetime of the newly added element to the underlying
 container: